DDMAL/ddmal.github.io/README.md

 You will need to download a full [Ruby development environment](https://jekyllrb.com/docs/installation/) to install Jekyll.
 Follow steps 1 and 2 of [these instructions](https://jekyllrb.com/docs/) after installing Ruby.

 Create a new directory and initialize an empty repository in it.
+This is assuming you have [Git](https://www.atlassian.com/git/tutorials/install-git) installed.

 ```
 mkdir <your_repo>